-SIS uses an iterative procedure to find the stationary fields for a given optical configuration and input field spectrum.
+SIS uses an iterative procedure to find the stationary fields for a given optical configuration and an input field spectrum.
 The mirrors' positions can be 'locked' to the appropriate fraction of an optical fringe by applying error signals calculated using standard heterodyne techniques.
 SIS can also calculate the signal sideband induced by small motions of the mirrors.
-Surface deformations, such as thermal deformation (using the Hello-Vinet approximation [15]), measured aberrations, randomly generated figure error and micro-roughness can also be included.
+Surface deformations, such as thermal deformation (using the Hello-Vinet approximation [15]), measured aberrations, randomly generated profile errors and micro-roughness can also be included.

 The choice of where to convert from Gaussian to mesa beams is not obvious.
-In this article we assume that the arm cavity is driven by a Gaussian input field.
-With 1070 W of power, this input gives 850 kW of circulating power in the unperturbed spherical mirror cavity, a value considered for Advanced LIGO.
+In this paper we assume that the arm cavity is driven by a Gaussian input field.
+With 1070 W of power, this input gives 850 kW of circulating power in the unperturbed spherical mirror cavity, a value considered for advanced LIGO.
 However, the spot size of the incident Gaussian beam differs among the three configurations: for the spherical mirror cavity it is 6 cm to match the mode resonating in the unperturbed cavity.
-For the mesa beam cavities the input spot size is 8.4 cm in the flat case and 8.2 cm for the concentric system, to optimise the coupling to the unperturbed cavity's mesa beam mode.
-This optimised coupling is 95% in both cases.
-Thus the power build-up in the unperturbed mesa cavities is only 808 kW[‡].
+For the mesa beam cavities the input spot size is 8.4 cm in the flat case and 8.2 cm for the concentric system, to optimize the coupling to the unperturbed cavity's mesa beam mode.
+This optimized coupling is 95% in both cases.
+Thus the power build-up in the unperturbed mesa cavities is only 808 kW.4

 In this study we sought static, self-consistent solutions of the optical fields and thermal deformations, using the following procedure: starting with an unperturbed cavity and no stored optical power, a field is injected through the input mirror, and the fields throughout the cavity propagated and updated.
-These fields are re-propagated and updated iteratively until the stored intracavity power is stable to one part in 10^5 between successive iterations.
-We then calculated the thermoelastic distortion of the mirror surfaces for this intracavity mode shape and power and some assumed mirror coating absorption§.
+These fields are re-propagated and updated iteratively until the stored intracavity power is stable to one part in 105 between successive iterations.
+We then calculated the thermoelastic distortion of the mirror surfaces for this intracavity mode shape and power and some assumed mirror coating absorption5.
 This distortion was then added to the mirror phase profile and the optical simulation restarted with no stored intracavity power.
 Again we seek a stable optical solution, but generally with a different mode shape and stored power due to the distortion.
-The thermoelastic distortion due to this new intracavity optical field was applied to the mirrors, and the procedure repeated until the stored intracavity power is stable between the larger distortion iterations to within one part in 10^5 .
-This process is summarised in figure 2.
+The thermoelastic distortion due to this new intracavity optical field was applied to the mirrors, and the procedure repeated until the stored intracavity power is stable between the larger distortion iterations to within one part in 105.
+This process is summarized in figure 2.

-We found that for low powers convergence was achieved within 10 iterations; at higher powers convergence was slower.
-As the system approached equilibrium the system was found to oscillate numerically between distinct optical modes and thermal distortions.
-These problems tended to occur at larger absorbed powers and were easily
+We found that for low powers convergence was achieved within ten iterations; at higher powers convergence was slower.
+As the system approached equilibrium the system was